shieldforever/shieldforever.github.io/_pages/about.md

   - 3D Reconstruction Acceleration
 - **Efficient design for Secure AI**
   - Area Effcient Design for LUT-based Large Number Modular Reduction [DAC'25]
-  - Secure Neuromorphic Computing [DAC'24, ASP-DAC'24, DAC'23]
+  - Secure Neuromorphic Computing [DAC'24, ASP-DAC'24, DAC'23, TACO'25]

 🔥News
 -----------

+- 2025.04:  🎉🎉 Our paper "Attack and Defense: Enhancing Robustness of Binary Hyper-Dimensional Computing" about bio-inspired model robustness exploration has been accepted by TACO!
 - 2025.03:  🎉🎉 Our paper "FATE" about bio-inspired model acceleration has been accepted by ISCA 2025!
 - 2025.02:  🎉🎉 Our paper "ALLMod" about large number modular reduction has been accepted by DAC 2025! ([Arxiv Link](https://arxiv.org/abs/2503.15916))
 - 2024.11:  🎉🎉 Our paper "TAIL" and "HyperDyn" have been accepted by DATE 2025!